jonerickson/wordpress-plugin-template/README.md

 The following Wordpress plugin template utilizes the [Acorns](https://github.com/roots/acorn) library to provide a Laravel-like developer experience.

-Before you start, you should search the project and replace every instance of `yourplugin` with your designed plugin name.
-This includes `yourplugin.php` located in the root folder.

 ## Starting Wordpress

 Start and initialize the Docker containers.